jump to navigation

 comments closed

-nosemtn063.jpg 03.jpg
+nosemtn063.jpg

 Nose Mountain has been the site of an annual summer Poetry on the Peak reading since 2002, the U.N.’s International Year of Mountains.
 Nose Mountain lies in the foothills of northwestern Alberta, Canada, south of Grande Prairie.
 The historic Peace River Trail, which runs from Hinton into the northern Peace country, winds along the 5000-foot-high Nose Mountain.
 For many centuries, First Nations people and European settlers used the trail and, before that, it was used by migrating buffalo herds.
 Endangered species of wildlife such as woodland caribou and grizzly bear still survive along the ridges of Nose Mountain.
 Logging and oil exploration occur in this area as do tree planting and a growing tourist industry.
 The Alberta Forestry Department has operated a Fire Tower on Nose Mountain since the mid 1900’s.
 To the southwest of Nose Mountain, the snow-capped peaks of the great Rocky Mountain Divide can be seen.